 Taking care of your InMode devices and workstations is essential for achieving long-term clinical performance.
 Here are a few practical tips to help you keep them functioning at an optimal level:

-• Make sure that your machines receive regular maintenance from a qualified service technician.
+Make sure that your machines receive regular maintenance from a qualified service technician.
+We recommend getting them serviced periodically, depending on the nature of the device.
+Once a year on average is a good metric to work by.

 Contact InMode for Medical Aesthetic Devices